google/kotlin-fhirpath/README.md

 or is under investigation.
 We exclude test cases that would fail due to issues in the tests and the specification itself.
 But we track the ongoing discussions and resolutions in this table.

-### Test resource files

-The [fhir-test-cases](https://github.com/FHIR/fhir-test-cases) repository contains inconsistent XML and JSON resource files (e.g., `codesystem-example`).
-We currently use XML files converted to JSON.
-Once the fhir-test-cases repository fixes their inconsistency, we will switch to using the JSON files directly.

 ## User Guide

 ### Adding the library dependency to your project